-- In order to participate in athletics, a student must maintain excellent work habits/conduct/character grades. - In addition, a student must not have any academic class average below 70. - The student's academic eligibility is reviewed at the end of each six weeks. - The Principal monitors the grade status of athletes and will contact the appropriate coach concerning a student's lack of academic achievement. - If a student has received a progress report at mid-six weeks, it will be up to the student, the parents, and the coach to determine if action is merited. - If a student-athlete receives a failing grade on his/her report card, the student will be ineligible to participate in games for two weeks. - The student may practice at the discretion of the parents/guardians. - At the end of two weeks, if the student's academic achievement is satisfactory (meets the criteria outlined above), eligibility will be reinstated.

-- If at the end of the two-week period the student is still failing, the student will remain ineligible for an additional two-week period, during which time the student is ineligible to practice or participate in games.
+- In order to participate in athletics, a student must maintain excellent work habits/conduct/character grades. - In addition, a student must not have any academic class average below 70. - Student athletes are not eligible to participate in games in any quarter following one in which they have missed more than 10% of school. - The student's academic eligibility is reviewed at the end of each quarter. - The Principal monitors the grade status of athletes and will contact the appropriate coach concerning a student's lack of academic achievement. - If a student has received a progress report at mid-quarter, it will be up to the student, the parents, and the coach to determine if action is merited. - If a student-athlete receives a failing grade on his/her report card, the student will be ineligible to participate in games for two weeks. - The student may practice at the discretion of the parents/guardians. - At the end of two weeks, if the student's academic achievement is satisfactory (meets the criteria outlined above), eligibility will be reinstated. - If at the end of the two-week period the student is still failing, the student will remain ineligible for an additional two-week period, during which time the student is ineligible to practice or participate in games.
 To regain eligibility, the student must pass all classes for that six weeks, and in doing so, the student may rejoin his/her sport/team. - A student who misses school due to athletic competition is responsible for keeping up with his or her schoolwork.
 Any work that is due during a period that the student will miss should be turned in before the class period, unless alternate arrangements are made with their teachers. - All Athletes and parents, must complete a physical, sign all athlete and parent agreement forms.

-Under no circumstances should a student fail to talk-at least a day ahead of time-with a teacher whose class he or she will miss.
+Under no circumstances should a student fail to talk-at least a day ahead of time-with a teacher whose class he or she will miss